Screen reading: Comparisons to reading printed text

+In comparison to reading on paper, people typically understand text slightly less well when they are reading from screens.
+This effect may be limited to explanations, as not be present for narrative text.
+People tend to overestimate how well they understand text slightly more when they read from screens.
+The speed of reading text is roughly the same across the two mediums.

-Since the first notion of screen reading, many studies have been performed to discern any differences between reading off of an electronic device and reading off of a paper.
-In a 2013 study, a group of 72 high school students in Norway were randomly assigned into one of two groups: one that read using PDF files on a computer and one that used standard paper.
+For instance, in a 2013 study, a group of 72 high school students in Norway were randomly assigned into one of two groups: one that read using PDF files on a computer and one that used standard paper.
 The students were put through various tests involving reading-comprehension and vocabulary.
 The results indicated that those who read using the PDF files performed much worse than those reading off of a paper.
 A conclusion was reached that certain aspects of screen reading, such as scrolling, can impede comprehension.

 However, not all experiments have concluded that reading from a digitized screen can be detrimental.
 The same year, another experiment was conducted on 90 undergraduates at a college in Western New York involving paper reading, computer reading, and e-book reading.
 Like the children in the Norwegian experiment, the students were tested for comprehension upon reading a number of passages: five focused around facts and information and the other five based on narratives.
 No significant difference was found between any of the different forms of reading for either type of passage.
 However, the researchers noted that due to the participants being college students who were accustomed to using technology, they may react differently to reading on electronic devices than older individuals.

 A study conducted in 2014 by Tirza Lauterman and Rakefet Ackerman allowed subjects the option to choose between reading digitally or reading printed pages.
 The results found that those who chose to read digitally performed worse than those who used print.
 However, by practicing with PDF files, subjects that preferred to read on computers were able to overcome what researchers labeled as “screen inferiority” and managed to score just as well as paper readers, who did not improve with practice.
 Lauterman and Ackerman concluded that the study supported the idea that screen reading is shallower than paper reading, but that with practice the shallowness can be removed as an impediment.
 No conclusion has yet been reached among professionals regarding whether or not reading on a screen is significantly different than reading printed text.